amysyk/scheduling-assistant/scheduling-assistant.md

 - Jun 21 08:00 AM Terra Linda @ 670 Del Ganado, Terra Linda
 - Jun 28 08:00 AM Champs @ 1800 Ignacio Blvd., Novato

+## Other activities
+Nina has a talent show practice at Bacich at 4:40 on Thursday, March 13

 # Marco's Schedule
 * Marco plays futsal at various locations on weekends.
 Each game lasts one hour.
  His futsal schedule (date, time, and school where the game is):